Radiofrequency ablation: Pain management

+Back

 RFA, or rhizotomy, was developed by Nikolai Bogduk to treat chronic pain arising from the facet joints in the lower (lumbar) back.
 Radiofrequency waves are used to produce heat on specifically identified nerves surrounding the facet joints called the lumbar medial branches of the dorsal ramus of the spinal nerves.
 By generating heat around the nerve, the nerve is ablated, thus destroying its ability to transmit signals to the brain.

 The nerves to be ablated are identified through injections of local anesthesia (such as lidocaine) around the medial branches prior to the RFA procedure to first confirm the diagnosis.
 If the local anesthesia injections provide temporary pain relief, the injection is repeated a second time to confirm the diagnosis.
 Then RFA is performed on the nerve(s) that responded well to the injections.

 RFA is a minimally invasive procedure which can usually be done in day-surgery clinics, going home shortly after completion of the procedure.
 The person is awake during the procedure, so risks associated with general anesthesia are avoided.

-In April 2017, the US Food and Drug Administration approved a commercial device using cooled radiofrequency ablation, with effects lasting for up to a year of pain relief from knee arthritis.
-A review of preliminary clinical research indicated that better efficacy of ablation for knee pain was achieved by targeting the genicular nerve (one of the articular branches of the tibial nerve), targeting larger nerves including the femoral nerve, or by using an intra-articular procedure.

 Whether for back or knee pain, a drawback for this procedure is that nerves recover function over time, so the pain relief achieved lasts only temporarily (3–15 months) in most people.